What Is Invoice Discounting? All You Need To KnowJune 28, 2021

 Of course, you need to pay the borrowing back when your client pays and cover the associated discounting fees.

-However, invoice discounting can be a lifeline for businesses that trade on extended payment terms or need help injecting more capital into their cash flow.
+However, there are some advantages of invoice discounting.
+It can be a lifeline for businesses that trade on extended payment terms or need help injecting more capital into their cash flow.

 It's often a more viable borrowing option for businesses with any credit issues.
 The security is tied up in the customer invoice, not in the assets or profits of the company.